AgeOfLearning/aofl/aofl-js-packages/api-request/README.md

 # @aofl/api-request

-A module to make making api calls easier.
-Key features include, caching responses and request and response formatters.
+A module for making api calls easier.
+Key features include caching responses and request/response formatters.

 Caching is implemented using @aofl/cache-manager and uses MemoryCache. @aofl/api-request caches the promises created by fetch api.